 At season end both drivers were hastily dropped, the Swiss outfit having signed Marcus Ericsson and subsequently Felipe Nasr.
 Though Sutil threatened legal action, claiming he had a contract for 2015, Kaltenborn, a lawyer, dismissed his claim.

 Such was the obvious desperation, in the post-season test the Hinwil outfit ran Adderly Fong and Roy Nissany.
 No, us neither.

-Whether the Swedish and Brazilian money that will surely follow the two new recruits will be enough to satisfy the demands remains to be seen, but in all honesty, based on the last two seasons, Sauber appears to be staring into the abyss.
+Whether the Swedish and Brazilian money that would surely follow the two new recruits would be enough to satisfy demands remained to be seen, but in all honesty, based on the last two seasons, Sauber appeared to be staring into the abyss.